Gyaincain Norbu

-Chökyi Gyalpo, also referred to by his secular name Gyaincain Norbu or Gyaltsen Norbu (born 13 February 1990), is considered the 11th Panchen Lama by the government of the People's Republic of China (PRC).
-He is also the vice president of the Buddhist Association of China.
-Gyalpo is considered by some to be a proxy of the Chinese government.
+Chökyi Gyalpo, also referred to by his secular name Gyaincain Norbu or Gyaltsen Norbu (born 13 February 1990), is considered the 11th Panchen Lama by the People's Republic of China (PRC).
+He is also the vice president of the Buddhist Association of China, an organization managed by the United Front Work Department of the Central Committee of the Chinese Communist Party.
+Gyalpo is considered by critics to be a proxy of the Chinese government.

 Gyalpo's position as Panchen Lama is disputed by the earlier recognition of Gedhun Choekyi Nyima, by the 14th Dalai Lama.
-Gedhun Choekyi Nyima, along with his family and Chadrel Rinpoche, the then-incumbent Khenpo of Tashi Lhunpo Monastery, were kidnapped and/or arrested then detained in a series of unknown locations by the Chinese government in the days following the Dalai Lama's official recognition of Gedhun Choekyi Nyima.
-The exile government Central Tibetan Administration, do not recognize the Chinese government's selection using Golden Urn.
-Only some monks in Chinese-controlled Tibetan monasteries refer to the Chinese government's proxy selection as the Panchen Lama.
+Gedhun Choekyi Nyima, along with his family and Chadrel Rinpoche, the then-incumbent Khenpo of Tashi Lhunpo Monastery, were kidnapped and/or arrested then detained in one or more unknown locations by the Chinese government in the days following the Dalai Lama's official recognition of Gedhun Choekyi Nyima.
+The Tibetan administration in exile (Central Tibetan Administration) does not recognize the Chinese government's selection using the Golden Urn, but some monks in Chinese-controlled Tibetan monasteries do refer to the Chinese government's selection as the Panchen Lama.